dhellmann/pymotw-3/source/text.rst

  Text
 ======

-The :class:`string` class is the most obvious text processing tool available to Python programmers, but there are plenty of other tools in the standard library to make advanced text manipulation simple.
+The :class:`str` class is the most obvious text processing tool available to Python programmers, but there are plenty of other tools in the standard library to make advanced text manipulation simple.

-Older code, written before Python 2.0, uses functions from the :mod:`string` module, instead of methods of :class:`string` objects.
-There is an equivalent method for each function from the module, and use of the functions is deprecated for new code.

-Programs using Python 2.4 or later may use :class:`string.Template` as a simple way to parameterize strings beyond the features of the :class:`string` or :class:`unicode` classes.
+Programs may use :class:`string.Template` as a simple way to parameterize strings beyond the features of :class:`str` objects.
 While not as feature-rich as templates defined by many of the web frameworks or extension modules available from the Python Package Index, :class:`string.Template` is a good middle ground for user-modifiable templates where dynamic values need to be inserted into otherwise static text.

 The :mod:`textwrap` module includes tools for formatting text from paragraphs by limiting the width of output, adding indentation, and